MinecraftPlus/MinecraftPlus/README.md

 ## Distributions

-The project consists of three sub-projects in which the game code is stored.
+The project consists of four sub-projects in which the game code is stored.
 Each of the sub-projects corresponds to one distribution and allows you to build the appropriate part of the game, e.g. client or server.

 ### Joined

-The most important part (because the changes introduced as part of the project are made in it) is the JOINED distro.
+The most important part (because the changes introduced as part of the project are made in it) is the `JOINED` distro.
 The other two distributions are based on it.

-The changes made to the code after pushing to the repository can be synchronized to the appropriate distribution using the 'repositoryClientSync' and 'repositoryServerSync' tasks.
+The changes made to the code after pushing to the repository can be synchronized to the appropriate distribution using the `repositoryClientSync` and `repositoryServerSync` tasks.

 ### Client and Server

 In the designs of these distributions, you MAY NOT introduce any extra code!
-That's what the JOINED distro is for.
+That's what the `JOINED` distro is for.

-After successfully synchronizing with the JOINED distro, run the 'projectClientMakePatches' or 'projectServerMakePatches' task.
+After successfully synchronizing with the `JOINED` distro, run the `projectClientMakePatches` or `projectServerMakePatches` task.

+This will generate a set of new patches that reflect the changes made to the game code.
+Then generated patches can be put into the repository.

 ### Resources